 Similar to PCP, personal contract hire (PCH) is an agreement made with the manufacturer to lease the car for a certain period of time.
 At the end of the agreement you will not have the option to buy the car and you never own it.
 PCP is more flexible because you decide if you would like to keep the car at the end of the agreement.
 These agreements are ideal for people who change their car frequently, however this often comes at a slightly higher price and charges can apply if you return the car in poor condition.

 Most people are eligible to apply for a car loan but the deal you get will vary depending on credit rating.
 Poor credit rating can affect your application and may result in a higher interest rate or hinder your chance of receiving a car finance loan altogether.
 If you have a lower score then there are still bad credit car loans available.
-We compare the available deals across a number of popular lenders in the UK, ensuring you get the best deal available to you.
+Through Oink Money, Monevo introduce you to a number of popular lenders or brokers in the UK, ensuring you get the best deal available to you from the panel.
 Be sure to check the APR of any deal that you are thinking to enter into, so you are fully aware of all costs.
+Loans are subject to lender’s criteria and approval.

 A log book loan is credit secured on your vehicle.
 Technically, the lender owns your motor until you have made all of the repayments.
 The amount you can borrow depends on the value of your car, with some lenders only lending up to 50% of the value.
 They're called 'logbook loans' because the lender will ask for your V5C vehicle registration certificate, which is also known as your log book.
 The lender will become the registered owner of the vehicle so that should you miss one or more repayments, they can use the motor as collateral.